ethan-ck/Alexandria/Database Design and Development/Types of Databases.md

 With all types of non-relational databases, they share common flaws.
 One such flaw is redundancy.

-Redundancy refers to repeating the same data more than once.
+Redundancy refers to repeating the same data more than once and/or inconsistent data.

 Another issue occurs when updating a data entry.
 If one person updates a data entry, they may fail to update other versions of the database or fail to notify the correct individuals about the information (AKA data integrity).